 This series is targeted at anyone in Africa, Zimbabweans in particular, who may be looking to import their own used Japanese vehicles.
 Japanese cars are all the rage across the continent, because they afford ordinary people to fulfil the dream of buying their own vehicles at an affordable price.
 This article shows you how to buy used Japanese Vehicles.
 Exjaps are a subject on which I am passionate because, well, I have been driving one for the past three years.
-So, how much can you expect to pay for a used Japanese car?
+So, How Much do used Japanese Cars Cost?

 Price is, of course, going to be the overriding concern for most people in Africa when it comes to importing used Japanese cars.
 Indeed, price is a major concern when it comes to buying vehicles for people around the globe.
 The thing about used Japanese cars is that they can be very cheap.

 You can Buy a Used Japanese Car on Be Forward for a Dollar ($1)